-Yet despite its Broken Base and many fans not acknowledging its existence Zappa did often call it "one of his most essential albums because of its political message.".
+Despite its Broken Base and many fans not acknowledging its existence, Zappa often called Thing-Fish "one of his most essential albums because of its political message."
 Some very forgiving Zappa fans still like it as an underappreciated satirical masterpiece.

 - "Prologue" (2:56)